canmanietp/APS_TrafficProject/README.md

 - [SUMO](http://sumo.dlr.de/wiki/Installing)
 	- You will need to set the environment variable `SUMO_HOME` to the base directory of your installation.
 This can be done temporarily by running `export SUMO_HOME="/your/path/to/sumo"`.
 More details [here](http://sumo.dlr.de/wiki/Basics/Basic_Computer_Skills).

-You will also be using [TraCI](http://www.sumo.dlr.de/userdoc/TraCI.html) to interface with SUMO on-line using Python.
+You will also be using [TraCI](http://www.sumo.dlr.de/userdoc/TraCI.html) to interface with SUMO on-line in Python.
 TraCI comes bundled with SUMO.

 **To test your installations**:
 Open a command line, run `python test.py`.
 The SUMO GUI should open and allow you to play the simulation.